 Multiple participants, one computer

 Multiple participants using the same computer and browser may find that they are automatically logged-in as one another when they load the website.
 The browser is saving their login information in a form called "cookies."
 To overcome this, the browser can be set to not allow cookies or the browser's cookies can be cleared on-demand.
 To find out how to manage cookies on your browser, use your browser's help menu.
 You can also just log out, and then log back in with the correct user name.

-If you telecommute to work some days (i.e. work from home), you can report that day as "Did not work," because you did not have a commute.
+If you telecommute to work some days (i.e. work from home), you can report those days on your trip log as telecommute days, and they will not count against your bike commute rate as you did not have a commute.

 YOUR PROFILE AND PASSWORD

 Use the "I forgot my password" link at the upper right hand corner of the page.
 It will email you a link to change your password.

 To change your default commute mileage, log in and then click on "My Profile" on your home page.
 Then click on "Edit Profile" in the orange box on the top.
 Enter your correct round-trip commute mileage in the form and hit "Save changes."

 Changing your name or team